 Traversing the globe I'm often amused or perplexed by the different things different cultures choose to censor from movies, television, or websites.
-Based on the clue, see if you can name the thing being censored.
+Based on the clue, see if you can name the piece of media being censored.

 Keep scrolling down for answers and more stats ...